jonaselreweny/k8s-training/neo4j-setup/readme.md

 ## Prerequisites

-We will use `kubectl` to interact with the kubernetes cluster.
+We will use `kubectl` to interact with the kubernetes cluster and VS Code with the Neo4j extension to interact with the Neo4j database.

 1. Install kubectl
    - Follow the [instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install kubectl.
 For example, on Debian-based distributions, you can use: